 We remind you that it is not necessary to carry documentation to prove the need for special assistance.

 Passengers who need an escort

-An adult is required (16 years or older and without disabilities) as an escort for a passenger with reduced mobility when he or she is unable to take care of his or her own self and could present a safety risk.
+An adult is required (16 years or older and without disabilities) as an escort for a passenger with reduced mobility whenever he/she needs additional help for evacuation in case of emergency.

 A passenger with special needs is considered to be able to take care of themselves as long as they are capable of carrying out, as a minimum, the following actions: